 GI's from the 101st Airborne Division's 506th Parachute Infantry leave Veghel through the 'Molenstraat' during Operation Market Garden in Holland in September 1944.

-tows an M3A4 Cart as it passes between the marching troops.
+tows a 1/4Ton Bantam Trailer and an M3A4 Cart as it passes between the marching troops.

 'The Ardennes front...'

 of the 1st Battalion/504th Regiment of the 82nd Airborne Division use a